cohml/nerdart/README.md

 ## Setup

 This project requires a conda environment.
-To set it up:
+To set it up, run the following command from your `base` environment:

     sh mkenv.sh